 It is used by investors to determine how well a company is performing in relation to its past ratios or its benchmark ratios.
 For instance, if the relative P/E ratio of a company is 90% when it has been compared with a benchmark P/E ratio, it means that the company’s absolute ratio is lower than that of the benchmark.
 Conversely, P/E value higher than 100% implies that a business has outperformed the benchmark index performance during the specified period.

-A question that riddles investors when using P/E ratio to decide where to invest is that what can be considered as a good or safe ratio.
+A question that riddles investors when using P/E ratio to decide where to invest is what can be considered as a good or safe ratio.
 However, it is essential to note that the goodness of a ratio varies depending on the current market conditions, the industrial average of P/E ratios, nature of the industry, etc.

 Hence, when investors assess different P/E ratios, they should consider how the other companies in the same industry with similar characteristics and in the same growth phase are performing.